StrongLumiere/ECG-Project/README.md

 1. This project utilizes code from [Pramod07Ch](https://github.com/Pramod07Ch).
 Their contributions have been invaluable.
 You can find the original repository [here](https://github.com/Pramod07Ch/Pan-Tompkins-algorithm-python).

-2. <cartesian_to_polar.py> is contributed by Dongwoo Lee from Yonsei University (hepsdata@yonsei.ac.kr).
+2. cartesian_to_polar.py is contributed by Dongwoo Lee from Yonsei University (hepsdata@yonsei.ac.kr).
 This project uses his code for image saving.

 3. We used the image files generated from this script to perform classification tasks using the CNN model from [WingMaster22](https://github.com/WingMaster22).
 Their contributions have been invaluable.
 You can find the original repository [here](https://github.com/WingMaster22/polar-spectrogram-model).

 ## How to Use
-1. Prepare the CiCC 2017 dataset in the same directory as <Polar Spectrogram Project.ipynb>.
+1. Prepare the CiCC 2017 dataset in the same directory as Polar Spectrogram Project.ipynb.
-2. Follow the steps in <Polar Spectrogram Project.ipynb>.
+2. Follow the steps in Polar Spectrogram Project.ipynb.

 ## Contact
 If you have any questions about this project, please email me at kanghb777@yonsei.ac.kr.